eafit-apolo/apolo-users/docs/source/how-to-acknowledge.rst

 We suggest the following paragraph to acknowledge the scientific computing center:

 .. note::
-    The authors acknowledge the Centro de Computación Científica Apolo at Universidad EAFIT, supercomputing resources (http://www.eafit.edu.co/apolo) made available for conducting the research reported in this scientific product.
+    The authors acknowledge supercomputing resources made available by the Centro de Computación Científica Apolo at Universidad EAFIT (http://www.eafit.edu.co/apolo) to conduct the research reported in this scientific product.

 In addition, if applies, please also acknowledge the grant related with your research project: